omarekik/MazeCli/README.md

 █     █ █          xx
 ███████████████████ E
 ```
-The short form of this same command is `./Maze -x`
+The short form of this same command is `Maze -x`

-## Open items to improve performance:

-* Package the CLI as a Conan module